isappit/ifile/src/Config/xml/README.md

 ```
 **type = "ANTIWORD"**

-IFile uses the third-part component ANTIWORD to get the content of the Microsoft Word Document,
+IFile uses the third-part component ANTIWORD to get the content of the Microsoft Word Document -
 [more detail](http://www.winfield.demon.nl/)

 You need define the "encoding" attribute using only the name of the file, for example if you want use the encoding